oracle-livelabs/oci/security-experience/ocw-introduction/ocw-introduction.md

 * Transfer the security assessment reports from the Cloud Shell Linux machine to an Autonomous Database table via REST API calls.
 * Check all results of your security and compliance assessments in the Security and Compliance Center.
 Navigate through the different pages to check available security services available in OCI.
-* Have a look and try some main security services in OCI.

 Below you can see the architecture components for this Unique Security Experience: